rkalis/dotfiles/README.md

 6. Point the Alfred preference sync to the right folder
 7. Point the Microsoft Remote Desktop folder to the right folder

+## Customisation
+I strongly encourage you to play around with the configurations, and add or remove features.
+If you would like to use these dotfiles for yourself, I'd recommend changing at least the following:
+#### Atom
+* The `projects.cson` file contains my personal projects, replace these with your own projects

+#### Git
+* The .gitconfig file includes my [user] config, replace these with your own user name and email

+#### OSX
+* At the top of the setup.sh file, my computer name is set, replace this with your own computer name

+###  Packages
+This fodler is a collection of the programs and utilities I use frequently.
+These lists can easily be amended to your liking.

+#### Repos
+This folder is a collection of my own repos, some of which are even private.
+The existing lists can easily be edited or replaced by custom lists.

 ## To Do

 * Automatically setup my apache web server configuration